flurie/sdp/README.md

 What distinguishes SDP from other libraries?
 --------------------------------------------------------------------------------
 * Internal consistency.
-I would be sincerely happy if all the libraries were consistent.
-At least in Haskell.
-At least in the Haskell Platform.
+Unfortunately, not all libraries are consistent, even in the Haskell Platform.
 * Maximum functionality with minimal number of dependencies.
 SDP requires only the most necessary and commonly used packages.
 This is one of the reasons why I refused to use some existing libraries as dependencies (for example, containers,